 The Best LGBTQ Movies to Watch During Pride Month

 Pride month is upon us, and what better way to celebrate the LGBTQ community than to binge watch films of same-sex love?
-Often they are far from the formulaic rom-coms Hollywood churns out about heterosexuals–a lot of LGBTQ-focused films are infused with extraordinary depth, secrecy, and sexual tension.
+Often, LGBTQ movies are far from the formulaic rom-coms Hollywood churns out about heterosexuals.
+Rather, LGBTQ movies are infused with extraordinary depth, secrecy, and sexual tension.
 There’s nothing cookie-cutter or bland about them.
-These flicks feature tender, titillating, and humorous takes on LGBTQ relationships that are universally relatable no matter what your sexual identification.
+These flicks feature tender, titillating, and humorous takes on LGBTQ relationships that are universally relatable no matter what your sexual identity.